CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 Any data to be passed to the flow’s input variables is entered using Expression editors.

 Creating a new package version will not inherit the schedule configuration from the source package version.
 Similarly, exporting a package version will not include the package’s Schedule in the {{% ctx %}} Package file.

+See the [Create a Schedule on a Package Version tutorial][] for a step-by-step guide.

 ### Triggers